-Meet the team
+Meet the Team

-behind Road Book.
+behind The Road Book.

 With 25 years experience as a leading figure in the Sports Industry including an unrivalled network in the sport of cycling, Jonathan switched attentions from the talent management that was the bedrock of the MTC agency into developing a suite of new business’ that evolved from this dynamic base.
 Despite enjoying significant success as a literary agent, he couldn’t find a publisher to run with his and Neds’ vision for the cycling almanack that seemed to be universally recognised as a gaping hole in the market for serious fans of pro racing and so took on the challenge of making it happen organically.

-As an IP licensing man at heart his aspirations not only lie in ensuring the Road Book adorns libraries in their 10’s of 000’s for decades to come, but that the brand is nurtured and extended over time.
+As an IP licensing man at heart, his aspirations not only lie in ensuring the Road Book adorns libraries in their 10’s of 000’s for decades to come, but that the brand is nurtured and extended over time.

 As former publisher of Wisden Cricketers’ Almanack (2008-2017), and two decades of commissioning and editing at a variety of reputable publishing houses, Charlotte’s expertise are truly unique in bringing together such a large and detailed publication.

-The Road Book Awards are adjudicated by a highly regarded truly international panel of judges, spreading across 9 countries and 3 continents.
+The Road Book Awards are adjudicated by a highly regarded truly international panel of judges, spreading across 7 countries and 3 continents.
 The panel includes those covering the sport in both the written media and the commentary box, as well as a range of ex cyclists, among them Grand Tour winners.